Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/philadelphia-usa/index.md

 **Engagement**.
-To enhance technology accessibility, the plan emphasizes collaboration with local education agencies to ensure a 1:1 device ratio in pre K-12 classrooms for all students.
+To enhance technology accessibility, the plan emphasizes collaboration with local education agencies to ensure a 1:1 device ratio in pre-K-12 classrooms for all students.
 Additionally, devices will be provided to adult literacy, digital literacy, and workforce classrooms.
 Responding to the expressed needs of Philadelphia residents, who highlighted the importance of human touchpoints in utilizing technology, the city intends to expand public computing centers.
 These centers will cater not only to populations facing digital literacy challenges but also to multilingual communities.

 Furthermore, the city aims to partner with local educational agencies to establish best practices and leverage federal resources for offering digital skill support services.
 They also seek to train school staff on identifying appropriate referrals for students when they require digital literacy assistance.
 Lastly, the city plans to collaborate with workforce partners to increase representation of underrepresented populations in technology careers.

 **Implementation**.
 To ensure the success of the Digital Equity Plan, the city must focus on three key advocacy points.
 Firstly, it is crucial to secure reliable funding for a range of initiatives.
-PHLConnectED, a program offering free internet access to pre K-12 students, digital literacy providers, Keystone Innovation and Technology centers that provide technology access at recreation centers, and low-cost community-led wireless networks are some of the programs that are integral to fighting digital inequity.
+PHLConnectED, a program offering free internet access to pre-K-12 students, digital literacy providers, Keystone Innovation and Technology centers that provide technology access at recreation centers, and low-cost community-led wireless networks are some of the programs that are integral to fighting digital inequity.

 Secondly, the city needs to ensure that federal funding allocated to the Commonwealth of Pennsylvania is appropriately distributed to the City of Philadelphia.
 Working closely with the commonwealth, negotiations must be conducted to address policies that impact the distribution of federal resources.
 Lastly, the city must actively engage private industry partners in digital equity endeavors.
 It is imperative to ensure their participation and collaboration in advancing digital equity goals.